-Black Citizenship Initiative: The SIFJS supports non-violent national protests in the wake of the murder of George Floyd and countless other African-Americans at the hands of deadly police violence and violent white extremist vigilantism.
-The Black Citizenship Initiative will institute educational and advocacy programs focused on defining, redefining and reconstructing the conception of Black citizenship based on African-American history, traditions, customs, culture, belief and family values.
+Black Citizenship Initiative: The Black Citizenship Initiative embraces and promotes African-American conceptions of patriotism.
+This initiative will institute educational and advocacy programs focused on defining, redefining and reconstructing the conception of Black citizenship based on African-American history, traditions, customs, culture, belief and family values.
 We will train a new generation of Black patriots in social advocacy, community organization, economic development, and entrepreneurship.
 The African-American template of patriotism is unique: We have always defended America at home and abroad while serving in segregated units with dilapidated equipment and living conditions, while simultaneously, serving as its moral compass in the homeland by fighting for human rights and civil rights for all Americans.
 We seek to eliminate the strong institutional vestiges of Black Citizenship institutionalized by the U.S. Supreme Court’s infamous 1857 Dred Scott v.
 Sanford that determined neither enslaved nor free blacks were citizens of the United States and that “people of African ancestry were “beings of an inferior order” and “so far inferior, that they had no rights which the white man was bound to respect.”

 “If it is deemed necessary that I should forfeit my life for the furtherance of the ends of justice, and mingle my blood further with the blood of my children and with the blood of millions in this slave country whose rights are disregarded by wicked, cruel, and unjust enactments-I submit; so let it be done.”
 John Brown